trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 - The **User** as the source
 - The **SmartContract1** as the sender

 **Man-in-the-middle attack**: The victim contract is checking the source `Tezos.get_source()` to give access to an endpoint.
-If we have a phishing contract in the middle, it can grab even some money in addition to any malicious action
+If we have a phishing contract in the middle, it can call the endpoint while appearing to be the authorized caller.
+In this case, it can even grab some money in addition to the malicious action.

 Run the following test